 The good news however is that detoxing from caffeine and resetting your brain’s chemistry is not that difficult.
 The bad news is that it can be difficult to the point of being debilitating if you go about it the wrong way.

 If done correctly, most people can cure their caffeine-induced brain fog within a week or two.
 If you are able to remove what is causing the fog and provide your brain with the nutrients it has been deficient in, your body will finally be able to process and detoxify the caffeine remnants hanging out in your body, your stress and anxiety levels with decrease, and your hormones will be able to return to baseline.

 Two Caffeine Alternatives for Brain Fog

-If you are already living independently of caffeine (or need a short term boost to get through a work presentation, etc.) there are a couple options that will boost your mental agility and banish brain fog.
+If you are already living independently of caffeine (or need a short-term boost to get through a work presentation, etc.) there are a couple of options that will boost your mental agility and banish brain fog.